UBC-Solar/sunlink/README.md

 https://github.com/UBC-Solar/sunlite/blob/main/src/grpc_cellular/README.md

 ### Cellular Startup
-To use the bash script, we need sshpass to bypass the password on the rpi.
+If it is your first time running Cellular, we need sshpass to bypass the password on the rpi.
 To do this run:

 `sudo apt-get install sshpass`

+Then we need to confirm that we can ssh into the RPI so run:

+`ssh sunlite@100.88.33.33`

+password: `solarisbest123`

+If that works, then write `exit` in the terminal and you can proceed with the following bash command.

 | Command | Description |
 | --- | --- |
 | `bash run_cellular.sh` | Simplifies the cellular parser startup to a single bash command by connecting to the Pi, syncing the Influx configuration from the local Sunlink environment, and launching the parser. |